 I am about to start my Ear Nose and Throat surgery block, having just finished the Urology block.
-Going into a completely new speciality is a bit nerve racking.
+Going into a completely new specialty is a bit nerve-racking.
 Let see how the first day goes…

 Previous night: Alarm set for 6am, need to leave enough time to get to hospital for the 8am ward round and it’s autumn time so there are bound to be train delays!

 6am - 8am: Running a bit late but just made it in time for the train!

 I introduce myself to the team, ‘I’m a fourth-year medical student’ (this must be my most utilised phrase).
 The team of two registrars, a senior house officer (SHO), a Foundation Year 2 doctor and a medical student surround the patient.
 As the youngest member of the team, I draw the currents around.
 In front of us is a lady with a progressively enlarging neck lump.
 I listen to the conversation, and the SHO hands me the notes to write in while she observes.
 I keep up with the consultant’s comments and double check with the SHO before we move onto the next patient.